Eyevinn/mp4ff/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Eyevinn/mp4ff)](https://goreportcard.com/report/github.com/Eyevinn/mp4ff)
 [![license](https://img.shields.io/github/license/Eyevinn/mp4ff.svg)](https://github.com/Eyevinn/mp4ff/blob/master/LICENSE)

-Package mp4ff implements MP4 media file parsing and writing for AVC and HEVC video, AAC and AC-3 audio,  and stpp and wvtt subtitles.
+Module mp4ff implements MP4 media file parsing and writing for AVC and HEVC video, AAC and AC-3 audio, stpp and wvtt subtitles, and timed metadata tracks.
-It is focused on fragmented files as used for streaming in DASH, MSS and HLS fMP4, but can also decode and encode all boxes needed for progressive MP4 files.
-In particular, the tool `mp4ff-crop` can be used to crop a progressive file.
+It is focused on fragmented files as used for streaming in MPEG-DASH, MSS and HLS fMP4, but can also decode and encode all boxes needed for progressive MP4 files.

 ## Command Line Tools

-Some useful command line tools are available in `cmd`.
+Some useful command line tools are available in [cmd](cmd) directory.

-1. `mp4ff-info` prints a tree of the box hierarchy of a mp4 file with information about the boxes.
-The level of detail can be increased with the option `-l`, like `-l all:1` for all boxes or `-l trun:1,stss:1` for specific boxes.
+1. [mp4ff-info](cmd/mp4ff-info) prints a tree of the box hierarchy of a mp4 file with information about the boxes.
-2. `mp4ff-pslister` extracts and displays SPS and PPS for AVC or HEVC in a mp4 or a bytestream (Annex B) file.
+2. [mp4ff-pslister](cmd/mp4ff-pslister) extracts and displays SPS and PPS for AVC or HEVC in a mp4 or a bytestream (Annex B) file.
     Partial information is printed for HEVC.
-3. `mp4ff-nallister` lists NALUs and picture types for video in progressive or fragmented file
+3. [mp4ff-nallister](cmd/mp4ff-nallister) lists NALUs and picture types for video in progressive or fragmented file
-4. `mp4ff-subslister` lists details of wvtt or stpp (WebVTT or TTML in ISOBMFF) subtitle samples
+4. [mp4ff-subslister](cmd/mp4ff-subslister) lists details of wvtt or stpp (WebVTT or TTML in ISOBMFF) subtitle samples
-5. `mp4ff-crop` shortens a progressive mp4 file to a specified duration
+5. [mp4ff-crop](cmd/mp4ff-crop) crops a **progressive** mp4 file to a specified duration
-6. `mp4ff-encrypt` encrypts a fragmented file using cenc or cbcs Common Encryption scheme
+6. [mp4ff-encrypt](cmd/mp4ff-encrypt) encrypts a fragmented file using cenc or cbcs Common Encryption scheme
-7. `mp4ff-decrypt` decrypts a fragmented file encrypted using cenc or cbcs Common Encryption scheme
+7. [mp4ff-decrypt](cmd/mp4ff-decrypt) decrypts a fragmented file encrypted using cenc or cbcs Common Encryption scheme

 You can install these tools by going to their respective directory and run `go install .` or directly from the repo with

     go install github.com/Eyevinn/mp4ff/cmd/mp4ff-info@latest
+    go install github.com/Eyevinn/mp4ff/cmd/mp4ff-encrypt@latest
+    ...

+for each individual tool.

 ## Example code

-Example code is available in the `examples` directory.
+Example code for some common use cases is available in the [examples](examples) directory.
 The examples and their functions are:

-1. `initcreator` creates typical init segments (ftyp + moov) for video and audio
+1. [initcreator](examples/initcreator) creates typical init segments (ftyp + moov) for different video and audio codecs
-2. `resegmenter` reads a segmented file (CMAF track) and resegments it with other segment durations using `fullSample`
+2. [resegmenter](examples/resegmenter) reads a segmented file (CMAF track) and resegments it with other segment durations using `FullSample`
-3. `segmenter` takes a progressive mp4 file and creates init and media segments from it.
+3. [segmenter](examples/segmenter) takes a progressive mp4 file and creates init and media segments from it.
     This tool has been extended to support generation of segments with multiple tracks as well as reading and writing `mdat` in lazy mode
-4. `multitrack` parses a fragmented file with multiple tracks
+4. [multitrack](examples/multitrack) parses a fragmented file with multiple tracks
-5. `combine-segs` combines single-track init and media segments into multi-track segments
+5. [combine-segs](examples/combine-segs) combines single-track init and media segments into multi-track segments
+6. [add-sidx](examples/add-sidx) adds a top-level sidx box describing the segments of a fragmented files.

-## Library
+## Packages

+The top-level packages in the mp4ff module are

-The library has functions for parsing (called Decode) and writing (Encode) in the package `mp4ff/mp4`.
+1. [mp4](mp4) provides support for for parsing (called Decode) and writing (Encode) a plethor of mp4 boxes.
-It also contains codec specific parsing of AVC/H.264 including complete parsing of SPS and PPS in the package `mp4ff.avc`.
-HEVC/H.265 parsing is less complete, and available as `mp4ff.hevc`.
-Supplementary Enhancement Information can be parsed and written using the package `mp4ff.sei`.

-Traditional multiplexed non-fragmented mp4 files can be parsed and decoded, but the focus is on fragmented mp4 files as used in DASH, HLS, and CMAF.

-Beyond single-track fragmented files, support has been added to parse and generate multi-track fragmented files as can be seen in `examples/segment` and `examples/multitrack`.
+   It also contains helper functions for extracting, encrypting, dectrypting samples and a lot more.
+2. [avc](avc) deals with AVC (aka H.264) video in the `mp4ff/avc` package including parsing of SPS and PPS, and finding start-codes in Annex B byte streams.
+3. [hevc](hevc) provides structures and functions for dealing with HEVC video and its packaging
+4. [sei](sei) provides support for handling  Supplementary Enhancement Information (SEI) such as timestamps for AVC and HEVC video.
+5. [av1](av1) provides basic support for AV1 video packaging
+6. [aac](aac) provides support for AAC audio.
+This includes handling ADTS headers which is common for AAC inside MPEG-2 TS streams.
+7. [bits](bits) provides bit-wise and byte-wise readers and writers used by the other packages.

+## Structure and usage

+### mp4.File and its composition

 The top level structure for both non-fragmented and fragmented mp4 files is `mp4.File`.

-In a progressive (non-fragmented) `mp4.File`, the top level attributes Ftyp, Moov, and Mdat points to the corresponding boxes.
+In a progressive (non-fragmented) `mp4.File`, the top-level attributes Ftyp, Moov, and Mdat point to the corresponding boxes.

-A fragmented `mp4.File` can be more or less complete, like a single init segment, one or more media segments, or a combination of both like a CMAF track which renders into a playable one-track asset.
+A fragmented `mp4.File` can be more or less complete, like a single init segment, one or more media segments, or a combination of both, like a CMAF track which renders into a playable one-track asset.
 It can also have multiple tracks.
 For fragmented files, the following high-level attributes are used:

 * `Init` contains a `ftyp` and a `moov` box and provides the general metadata for a fragmented file.
    It corresponds to a CMAF header.
 It can also contain one or more `sidx` boxes.
-* `Segments` is a slice of `MediaSegment` which start with an optional `styp` box, possibly one or more `sidx boxes and then one or more`Fragment`s.
+* `Segments` is a slice of `MediaSegment` which start with an optional `styp` box, possibly one or more `sidx` boxes and then one or more`Fragment`s.
 * `Fragment` is a mp4 fragment with exactly one `moof` box followed by a `mdat` box where the latter contains the media data.
 It can have one or more `trun` boxes containing the metadata for the samples.
+The fragment can start with one or more `emsg` boxes.

+It should be noted that it is sometimes hard to decide what should belong to a Segment or Fragment.

-All child boxes of container box such as `MoovBox` are listed in the `Children` attribute, but the most prominent child boxes have direct links with names which makes it possible to write a path such as
+All child boxes of container boxes such as `MoovBox` are listed in the `Children` attribute, but the most prominent child boxes have direct links with names which makes it possible to write a path such as